pclaesen/blockchain-developer-bootcamp-final-project/README.md

     },
 ```
 5. Copy the private key of the first 3 accounts and import these 3 accounts in Metamask ([Click here for instructions](https://metamask.zendesk.com/hc/en-us/articles/360015489331-How-to-import-an-Account)).
 For ease of use, you should rename the 3 imported accounts like so:
- - a.
-Owner/government
+    -  Owner/government
- - b.
-HSBC
+    -  HSBC
- - c.
-ConsenSys
+    -  ConsenSys

+6. Copy the wallet address of all 3 accounts to notepad.
+6. In your Metamask wallet, make sure you are using the 'Owner/government' account.
-6. Cd into the `fraudbattle` folder and run `npm start`.
+7. Cd into the `fraudbattle` folder and run `npm start`.
-7. Go to the new tab that was just opened, and
+8. Go to the new tab that was just opened, and connect your wallet.
+9. Add a new bank
 6. Wait for the transaction to complete
 4. You can now query the on-chain records for the company records you submitted.
 There will be 3 valid signatures for these records, and the dapp will return these valid records.